-In July this year the Government launched a consultation on its draft guidelines for Relationships, Sex and Health Education in schools.
+In July 2018 the Government launched a consultation on its draft guidelines for Relationships, Sex and Health Education in schools.
 We used this opportunity to launch our Put Cancer on the Curriculum campaign.

 The campaign was underpinned by new independent research that revealed two thirds of UK parents think children should be educated on cancer, and that nearly a third of parents feel uncomfortable talking about cancer with their own children.
 We also discovered over half of parents believe a cancer education awareness programme should include gynaecological awareness.